Why Is Water Known As Universal Solvent

 The Role of Hydrophilic and Hydrophobic Regions

 Some molecules contain both polar (hydrophilic) and nonpolar (hydrophobic) regions.
 The hydrophilic regions can interact with water, while the hydrophobic regions tend to avoid water.
 The overall solubility of such molecules depends on the balance between these interactions.
-For example, glucose, a sugar molecule, has multiple hydroxyl groups, making it highly soluble in water due to the formation of numerous hydrogen bonds.
+As an example, glucose, a sugar molecule, has multiple hydroxyl groups, making it highly soluble in water due to the formation of numerous hydrogen bonds.

 Water as a Solvent in Biological Systems